christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/README.md

 #include "/usr/include/python3.10/Python.h"

 /*
    Author : M. SOW
    Date : 2024-12-16
-   Objective : Performs the GHA update, calculating and updating the eigenvalues and eigenvectors of the data in real time Name of programm : online_GhaPca_update.cpp
+   Objective : Performs the GHA update, calculating and updating the eigenvalues and eigenvectors of the data in real time Name of program : online_GhaPca_update.cpp
  */